 If your unused sick leave is not transferred to another Virginia school division within 36 months from your date of termination, it will be forfeited.
 Note the amount of sick leave that may be transferred is limited by state regulations to a maximum of 90 days.
 You must complete the Sick Leave Termination Options form (PDF).

 Retirement Savings Accounts: 403(B) and 457(B)

 Contributions to your Tax-Deferred Account-403(b) and/or Deferred Compensation-457(b) end when you leave employment with ACPS.
 All 403(b) distribution requests can be initiated by contacting TSA Consulting Group (TSACG), ACPS' third-party administrator, who is responsible for approving distribution and withdrawal transactions (including cash, withdrawals, rollovers, loans, and hardship withdrawals) at 1-866-796-3786.
 You may request distributions by completing the necessary forms obtained from your investment provider, attaching them to a Transaction Routing Request form, and submitting all completed documents to TSACG for evaluation and approval.
-See the Transaction Routing Request form (PDF) from the TSACG website.
+See the Transaction Routing Request Form on the TSACG website.